orbs-network/orbs-spec/behaviors/consensus-algorithms/lean-helix.md

   * Should avoid storing duplciates which may be sent as part of an attack.

 #### Messages Log
-> Stores the current term messages that were accepted.
+> Stores the current block_height messages that were accepted.
 * Accessed by (View, Sender, Message_type)
 * Persistent

 #### State
-> Stores the current term state variables, persistent
+> Stores the current block_height state variables, persistent
 * Persistent

 * State variables:
   * Block_height (Term)
   * Last block headers pair cache
-  * Block_height
   * View
   * Candidate_block
   * Candidate_block_hash